TheodoreMolloy/CardGameCLI_UniY2/README.md

 # Card_Game_Simulator
-A command line interface for a data analysis tool as part of a Y2 project.
+A command line interface for card games as part of a Y2 project.